jose94752/UltraVNC/cmake/conan/readmeConan.txt

 zlib
 zstd

-# Call the install of libraries from conanfile.txt files with the profile x64-windows-static
+# Call the install of libraries from conanfile.py files with the profile x64-windows-static
 conan install . -pr x64-windows-static

 # Run Conan to install the dependencies